Postdoctoral Scholar – Computational Genomics – Deep Learning for Genome Annotation

 The qualified applicant will have a PhD degree in Bioinformatics, Evolutionary Biology, Computational Biology, Genetics, or a related field.
 Biology/Bioinformatics experience is essential and previous experience with software development is desired.
-The applicant should have experience with Linux/Unix, scripting languages (Python), R, and machine learning.
-The position is renewable after the first year, for up to three years.
-As a result of the pandemic, the successful candidate can start work remotely.
+The applicant should have experience with Linux/Unix, scripting languages (Python), a compiled language, statistics, and machine learning.
+The position is renewable after the first year, for up to 2.5 years.
+The successful candidate may be able to start work remotely.
 Start date is as soon as possible.

-Interested applicants, Please send the following THREE documents: cover letter, research statement, and CV to: Jill Wegrzyn at email@example.com
+Interested applicants, Please send the following THREE documents: cover letter, research statement (~1 page), and CV to: Jill Wegrzyn at firstname.lastname@example.org

 Applications will be accepted until December 20th, 2021.